 Is Financing a Phone Worth It?

 In recent years, smartphone prices have skyrocketed and users have been looking for new ways to save.
-Device financing is a solution offered by providers that allows users to pay the price of their devices in monthly instalments with no upfront costs.
+Device financing is an innovative way for people who need expensive devices but don’t want the trouble of paying upfront costs.
+The monthly installments can be paid without any credit score requirements, which means that those with terrible financials will still get access to this service!
 Although it’s commonly offered by providers, is financing a phone worth it?

-In this article we’ll explain what is device financing, what are the other types of payment plans, and, if device financing is worth it for you.
+In this article, we’ll explain what device financing is, what are some of the other types of payment plans and, if device financing is worth it.

 What is Device Financing?

-Device financing is a way of spreading out payments for the purchase of a mobile device, usually on a period of 24 months.
-Device financing is offered by the big 3 carriers and often comes with no upfront payment and interest fees.
+Device financing is a way of breaking down payments for the purchase of a mobile device, usually on a period of 24 months.
+Device financing is offered by the “big three” carriers and often comes with no upfront payment and interest fees.

 With device financing, the cost of the device is usually split in 24 monthly payments at 0% interest.
-For example, if you are buying a $960 smartphone on a 24 month plan, you will be paying $40 per month for the phone on top of your monthly plan.
+For instance, let’s say you bought a $960 smartphone on a 24 month plan, you could probably pay $40 per month for the phone on top of your monthly plan.

-Device financing often comes with upfront discounts on the price of the device and your provider might also offer a trade-in discount if you have an older device you will replace.
-Device financing is not always available on cheaper plans.
-If you wish to switch carriers, you will have to pay the remaining balance on the phone beforehand.
+Device financing commonly comes with upfront discounts on the price of the device and your provider might also offer a trade-in discount if you have an older device to replace.
+However, device financing is not always available on cheaper plans.
+If you decide to switch carriers, you would have to pay the remaining balance on the phone, beforehand.
 When the device is paid off, you only need to pay your monthly plan.

-Earlier this Summer, Canadian providers announced new 36-month financing plans.
-These plans were created to make it even more affordable to purchase new devices, by spreading the total cost over 36 months instead of 24.
-While it may seem like a great idea, it is potentially against the rules laid out by the CRTC in the Wireless Code.
+Sometimes back, Canadian providers had announced new 36-month financing plans.
+These plans were created to help you get the most bang for your buck when it comes down to upgrading devices, by dividing the total cost over a span of 36 months instead of 24.
+While it may seem like a terrific idea, it could go against the rules laid out by the CRTC in the Wireless Code.
+Oops!

-The CRTC has since asked providers to stop offering financing plans longer than 24 months and started investigating these three year financing plans.
+The CRTC has since asked providers to stop offering financing plans beyond 24 months and started investigating these three year financing plans.
 Read our article here to learn more about the recent CRTC announcement.